timkuijsten/rpass/README.md

 ```

 ## Key space requirements

-The 40 bit key space relies on the following requirements: the
+The default key space of 40 bits relies on the following requirements:
+* the adversary has no more than $25,000.00 to spend on brute forcing the
+  password (as of 2019 according to [8x Nvidia GTX 1080 Ti Hashcat Benchmarks])
-password is stored using [bcrypt(3)] with 2^10 rounds, it should only be
+* the password is stored using [bcrypt(3)] with 2^10 rounds
-secure for one year and the adversary has no more than $25,000.00 to
+* the password only has to be secure for one year

-spend on brute forcing the password (as of 2019).
-Additional details about this
-calculation can be found in the [manual].
+Additional details about this calculation can be found in the [manual].

 ## Documentation